vaperrin98/beautiful-jekyll/index.md

 <a name = "part1b"></a>
 ## 1.b.
 After some investigation, we could think that people living in inner London boroughs are happier.
 So does your housing location really defines your happiness?
 To answer this, we use different linear regression models.
 In model 1, we only tried to predict life satisfaction in function of whether the borough was located in inner or outer London.
 In model 2, we added the possible influence of health and safety in the neighborhood.
 In model 3 we additionally used the influence of employment rates and income.
 From this, we conclude the significance and thus importance of parameters defining your life satisfaction, happiness, worthwhileness and anxiety.
--> put graph with 100%-pvalue
+-> put graph with 100%-pvalue to show significance Write conclusions
-Write conclusions

 <a name = "part2"></a>
 # 2. Neighborhoods
 We found that location does define your happiness.
 But are neighboorhoods that different?
-Can we find some differences what would define clusters of boroughs?
+Can we find some differences so important that they define clusters of boroughs?

 <a name = "part2a"></a>
 ## 2.a.
 Finding borough groups
+What could make your neighborhood so great compared to others?

 <a name = "part2b"></a>
 ## 2.b.
 How are these groups defined?
 It is quite possible to group neighborhoods by looking at well-being, security and economic stability.
 We were able to find 5 groups of boroughs.
 By going back to the original data, we can show the groups using a map of London.
 And well, we find that the boroughs clustered together were usually belonging to the same London region (inner/outer london, geographic location)!

+#### But, what are these two lonely neighborhoods?
+Two neighborhoods cannot be linked to any others?
+Why???
+If they are solo, it must be because they are very different from the others!
+Let's find out why ...

+The first outlier is the City of London.
+This does not mean London Town, but rather the historical and central primary business

+The City of London is the business district, so it is not surprising for it to be an outlier.
+After investigation, Westminster is probably an outlier due to its very high crime rates.

 <a name = "part3"></a>